-Stepping into Yut Kee is like taking a walk back in time.
+Walking into Yut Kee is like taking a step back in time.
 This decades old coffee shop looks as if it has barely changed since it first opened in 1928.

-What is most heartwarming is its nostalgic charm and the friendly people behind Yut Kee.
+What is most heartwarming is the nostalgic charm and the friendly people behind Yut Kee.

 Jack Lee in a light-hearted moment, and his son, Mervyn.

 I always enjoy coming here.
-Not just for the great coffee, good food or butter cake.
+Not just for the coffee, good food or butter cake.

 Yut Kee reminds me of my dear gong gong (grandfather) who emigrated from China as a young man and started a small coffee shop in Melaka.
 Gong gong makes a mean cup of coffee, and worked in the shop well into his 80s.